 'Green' can be used to describe any number of very different approaches to buildings.
-A straw-bale house for instance is a green building but someone who has placed photovoltaic panels on top of a conventional building will also claim to have a green building, and each has a case.
+A swiss replica watches straw-bale house for instance is a green building but someone who has placed photovoltaic panels on top of a conventional building will also claim to have a green building, and each has a case.
 The problem comes in when someone makes only superficial changes and then markets the house as a green building.
 This is called green washing and undermines the return on investments made by those who are doing things properly.

 To think of green building in terms of expensive or cheap oversimplifies the issue.
 One has to differentiate between various green building interventions: some save money, some cost nothing and, yes, some do cost money.
 The reality is that the initial investment in the building is greater by five to 10 percent, according to experts, part of which can be recouped from operational savings and part of which is simply the premium you pay for a better product.
 The goal is to achieve Pareto's 80/20 principle of green building which states that 80 percent of the environmental gains can be achieved with 20 percent of the premium.

 Passive design remains the least-cost, highest-impact intervention available, assuming you are using an architect, which we recommend doing.
 This will facilitate a truly green building that will significantly improve the quality of life for those who live in it by ensuring that it will remain cool when the weather is hot and warm when cold.

 The meaning of green becomes quite clear when applying for certification under the Green Star certification run by the Green Building Council of South Africa (gbcsa.org.za).
 Although its system is geared more to developers than homeowners, the principles can nevertheless be applied and the Green Building Council invites people to follow the tool.
 It is an excellent method of ensuring that you will actually end up with a green building, even if it's not certified as such.